 Memos, notes, and other forms of communication will be sent home several times a week.
 Please check your child's cubby daily to keep abreast of new information.
-Each Friday, we send out an informational email to all parents.
-We also use Procare to deliver time-sensitive information.
+Each week, we send out an informational email to all parents.
+We also use Kaymbu to deliver time-sensitive information.
 The Parents Only section of our website contains important information and forms as well as the current menu and weekly email blast.
-Parents may access this section with the password "Practical Life."
-Parent Information Boards are located outside of each classroom door.
-Please take time to read them consistently for important information relating to your child's day.
+Parents may access this section with a password - please contact your campus for the current password.